Chirality Amplification and Chiral Segregation in Liquid Crystals

 If we minimize the free energy Eq.~(\ref{eq:free_energy}) with respect to $q$, we obtain

-with $q_0 = K/2J$ the intrinsic cholesteric wave number of the enantiomers and $x$ the ratio of the equilibrium value of $q$ and that of the intrinsic one, $q_0$.
-We require that $|q_0| \lesssim 1$ for the pitch not to drop below a microscopic length, which corresponds to $|K|/J \lesssim 2$.
-As expected, we find for racemic mixtures, with $f_+=f_-=1/2$ and enantiomeric excess $\eta=0$, $x=0$ and hence $q=0$.
-If on the other hand $f_+=1-f_-=0,1$ and $\eta = \pm 1$, we retrieve $x=\pm 1$ and $q=q_0$, which is the equilibrium value of the cholesteric wave number of the enantiomerically pure material within our model.
+with $q_0 = K/2J$ the intrinsic cholesteric wave number of the enantiomers and $x$ the ratio of the equilibrium value of $q$ and $q_0$.
+We require that $|q_0| \lesssim 1$ or $|K|/J \lesssim 2$ for the pitch not to drop below a microscopic length.